 The first step to choosing the right website builder comes from you – do you have a plan for what you want your website to look like?
 Is it an e-commerce store, some other type of business or simply a way to publicize your hobby?

 Whatever your online strategy and whatever your budget (we've got some exclusive voucher codes as well), we’ve put together a comprehensive shortlist of the best website builder services in the world right now, out of the 50+ that we have reviewed with more to come.

 These are the best website builders of 2021

 Wix is top dog when it comes to free website builders, but it also offers some powerful paid plans.
-These start from as little as $10 per month for the Combo plan (over three years) which removes the adverts from your site, as well as giving you 3GB of storage space, a free domain and free SSL certificate.View Deal
+These start from as little as $8.50 per month for the Combo plan, which gets you 3GB of storage space, a free domain and free SSL certificate.View Deal

 3. Zyro - a serious, high-quality site builder

 Hostinger-owned Zyro offers a website builder which is very easy-to-use and ideal for novices, allowing anyone to get their site up swiftly.
 You can get an extra 10% off Zyro’s already chunky discounts using the code TECHRADAR at checkout, meaning you can start building your website from just $2.61 per month.View Deal

 Wix claims the title of best website builder overall due to the way that it combines ease of use and great design flexibility.
 It offers users a range of plans, and a drag-and-drop editor that allows them to tweak and customize every aspect of their site without requiring them to be a coding expert.

 Today, Wix is one of the most popular online website builders in the world with more than 200 million users (according to their February 2021 report) across 190 countries and it is easy to see why.